On the CFT Operator Spectrum at Large Global Charge: Large-J analysis of some other models

 The analysis of the Wess--Zumino term for anomalous Weyl symmetry has been carried out in~\cite{Luty:2012ww} (see their Eq.~(2.8)) and the result is that

 where $g$ is the background metric, $E\ll 4$ and $W\ll{\m\n}{}\uu\r{}\ll\s$ are respectively the Euler density and Weyl tensor, and for us,

-The point here is that the logarithm of $|\pp\chi|$ plays exactly the same role as the effective dilaton $\t$ in the Wess--Zumino anomaly term, that the logarithm of the overall scaling modulus plays in the same formula when there is a supersymmetric moduli space of vacua.
+The point here is that the logarithm of $|\pp\chi|$ plays exactly the same role as the effective dilaton $\t$ in the Wess--Zumino anomaly term.
+When there is a supersymmetric moduli space of vacua, the logarithm of the overall scaling modulus plays the same role.
 It would be interesting to learn from this substitution whether any interesting insights can be gained from unitarity constraints on Goldstone scattering, perhaps generalizing the recent celebrated proof of the $a$-theorem in four dimensions~\cite{Komargodski:2011vj}.

 \FOURDDEFOUT{

 \todo[inline]{and this I would eliminate}

 It is, however, not completely clear how to do this.
 There are various ways of ending up with the classical vacuum manifold being a circle, which is what we want to achieve.
 One is a $g\sqd |\phi|\uu 4$ potential that is UV completed as $g M \cc |\phi|\sqd \sigma + M\sqd \sigma\sqd$.
 Another way is to use an $SU(2)$ gauge group with two scalar doublets $\phi_p\upp i$ with a $|\phi|\uu 4$ potential that is again UV-completed as $g M \cc |\phi|\sqd \sigma + M\sqd \sigma\sqd$ with a neutral scalar $\sigma$.
 It is however not clear that either of these flows to an IR fixed point.
 Certainly there is no Wilson--Fisher fixed point in 4D, if you define that as the strict $\e\to 0$ limit of the WF fixed point in $4-\e$ dimensions.
 However, on the other hand, there is no reason there can't be a fixed point of such a scalar theory at finite coupling that is unrelated to the WF fixed point.
 At any rate, these theories, if they do indeed have fixed points, should have a large-$J$ behavior where the leading term in the large-$J$ Lagrangian is $|\pp\chi|\uu 4$, and $J\sim |\pp\chi|\uu 3$.
 Then the leading scaling of the energy would be $E\sim J\uu{{4\over 3}}$.
 This is, again, in contrast to the case of theories with flat directions, where the relationship goes as $E\sim J$, and the local relationship between order parameters is $T\ll{00} \sim J\ll 0 \cc ({\tt Ric})\uu{+\hh}$.